 Data governance for regulation

-Regarding security within data governance, the European Union’s General Data Protection Regulation (GDPR) and Markets in Financial Instruments Directive II (MiFID II) are applicable, as is US 31 USC 310, a US Treasury Department order that established the Financial Crimes Enforcement Network, which includes provisions concerning data in the context of financial crimes.
+The European Union’s General Data Protection Regulation (GDPR) and Markets in Financial Instruments Directive II (MiFID II) are relevant to data security, as is US 31 USC 310, a US Treasury Department order that established the Financial Crimes Enforcement Network, which includes provisions concerning data in the context of financial crimes.
 Also, more broadly, in November, the US Federal Trade Commission extended a deadline for compliance with a data safeguards rule to June 2023.

-On a broader scale, the US Dodd-Frank Act addresses record-keeping transparency.
-The US Comprehensive Capital Analysis and Review (CCAR) framework addresses data quality and management.
-In Europe, MiFID II addresses data collection processes, while Basel III contains data governance provisions within the context of risk management and capital adequacy concerns.
+In addition, the US Dodd-Frank Act includes provisions on transparency of record-keeping, and the US Comprehensive Capital Analysis and Review (CCAR) framework addresses data quality and management.
+In Europe, MiFID II addresses data collection processes, while Basel III – an international standards regime – contains data governance provisions as part of its guidance on risk management and capital adequacy.

-Although MiFID II, Basel III and the BCBS 239 rules addressing risk data aggregation come from Europe, they do influence compliance throughout Asia and globally.
-In addition, the International Financial Reporting Standard (IFRS) created by the International Accounting Standards Board (IASB) sets classification and accounting rules that can figure into data governance.
+MiFID II, Basel III and its associated BCBS 239 rules on reporting, influence compliance throughout Asia globally.
+In addition, the International Financial Reporting Standard (IFRS) created by the International Accounting Standards Board (IASB) sets classification and accounting rules that can figure into governance.
 Any firm forming their governance framework should be aware of these provisions.

-So, with a good handle on data governance traits and rules, firms may also deploy enterprise data management (EDM) and master data management (MDM) systems as a means to carry out the provisions made in data governance.
-These systems scrub, enrich and curate data, to standardize how data is defined and produce metadata that helps implement data governance frameworks, with integrity, accountability and security.
+So, with a good handle on data governance traits and rules, firms may also deploy enterprise data management (EDM) and master data management (MDM) systems as a means to carry out the provisions made in governance processes.
+These systems scrub, enrich and curate data, to standardize how data is defined and produce metadata that helps implement governance frameworks, with integrity, accountability and security.